You can say that a person is prosperous when he is successful and happy with his life and career. The same is true with a nation.

 A country’s prosperity can be achieved not just through wealth creation, but also by ensuring the well-being of its people.
 Who they are becoming weighs more than what they are getting.
 And there are several conditions that can affect a country’s level of prosperity.

-Understanding the different pillars that affect a country’s prosperity is the focus of a study conducted by The Legatum Institute, an independent UK educational charity based in London.
+Understanding the different pillars that affect a country’s prosperity is the focus of a study conducted by The Legatum Institute, an independent educational charity institution.
 Every year, they release their Prosperity Index that ranks 149 countries based on the total scores they get from these pillars.

 Measuring the prosperity of a nation depends on the following pillars that the study used as metrics: